agnwinds/python/docs/sphinx/source/developer/programmer_notes.rst

 MPI requires intialization.
 For python this is carried out in python.c.
-Various subroutines make use of MPI, and as a result, programmers need to be aware of this fact when they write auxiliary routines that use the various subroutines called by Sirocco.
+Various subroutines make use of MPI, and as a result, programmers need to be aware of this fact when they write auxiliary routines that use the various subroutines called by SIROCCO.

 Input naming conventions
 ========================